 While at Whittier, students get involved in the activities of the department through the Psychology Club and Psi Chi, the International Honor Society in Psychology.
 We encourage students to regularly attend local, regional, and national conventions, and to apply their knowledge in the field through participation in off-campus internships and service learning.

-Drop by the office of any Psychology Department faculty member to learn more about how you might participate in the psychology program at Whittier College.
+Drop by the office of any Psychological Sciences faculty member to learn more about how you might participate in the psychology program at Whittier College.